 Staci Provezis ensures that academic programs meet and exceed all regulatory requirements and are able to innovate to meet the changing opportunities and priorities.

-Staci Provezis is the Assistant Provost for Assessment in the Office of the Vice Chancellor for Academic Affairs at the University of Illinois at Urbana-Champaign.
+Staci Provezis is the Associate Provost for Academic Effectiveness in the Office of the Vice Chancellor for Academic Affairs at the University of Illinois at Urbana-Champaign.
 She oversees the campus-wide academic program review process and is involved in campus and unit strategic planning initiatives and the campus accreditation process.
-She also assists the Provost’s Office and units across campus with learning outcomes assessment.
+She also leads the University’s learning outcomes assessment work.

 She presents regularly at international and national conferences on topics related to student learning outcomes assessment, accreditation, and institutional transparency.
 She was the keynote speaker for the Japanese National Institution for Academic Degrees and University Evaluation Conference in Tokyo, Japan, and for Marshall University’s Honors Convocation, where she was awarded the John Deaver Drinko Outstanding Achievement Award.
 She holds a Ph.D. in Higher Education from the Urbana campus of the University of Illinois.
 She earned both her M.A. and B.A. in English Literature from Marshall University.